-Hand Engraving is exactly that,engraving by hand.
+Hand Engraving is exactly that, engraving by hand.
 The basic method (although there is nothing basic about hand engraving) uses various pointed tools, called gravers, to carve out metal from the surface, producing small curls of metal, not unlike the shavings a wood carver would be surrounded by.
 It's not uncommon for a good hand engraver to have hundreds of gravers and all kept unbelievably sharp.
 Each graver has a particular shape for its intended use and desired effect.
 Some even have a row of teeth for engraving several parallel lines at once.
 Others are only used for full stops, or cutting off the small curl of metal left after and engraved line.
 Once you get into the different lengths and curvatures for inside rings, bowls, trophies and so on, the list gets pretty big very quickly.
 The goal of hand engraving is to produce consistent, flowing cuts in metal leaving behind a brightly burnished letter, created by a very sharp and polished tool.

-I have produced stampings and done a bit of machine engraving (with a panto-graph), I have even tried hand engraving and have had some passable results, but this is a skill that I hold in very high regard.
+I have produced stampings and done a bit of machine engraving (with a pantograph), I have even tried hand engraving and have had some passable results, but this is a skill that I hold in very high regard.
 Apprentices used to spend years engraving circles in copper sheets before they were allowed to engrave their first letter.
 That is dedication.
 If you want initials on a signet ring, hand engraving is what I would recommend.